vvscode/docs/docs/voice/voice-for-android-cloud/voice-android-cloud-sinch-client.md

 ---
 title: Sinch Client
+excerpt: >-
-excerpt: 'The Sinch SDK is a product that makes adding voice and video calling to mobile apps easy.
-Continue reading this step-by-step guide now.'
+  The Sinch SDK is a product that makes adding voice and video calling to mobile apps easy.
+Continue reading this step-by-step guide now.
 hidden: 'true'
 next:
   pages:
     - voice-android-cloud-calling
 ---
 The _SinchClient_ is the Sinch SDK entry point.
 It is used to configure the user’s and device’s capabilities, as well as to provide access to feature classes such as the _CallClient_, _AudioController_ and _VideoController_.

 ## Create the _SinchClient_

-Set up the client's listener (_SinchClientListener_, see [Reference](reference/com/sinch/android/rtc/SinchClientListener.html) documentation).
+Set up the client's listener (_SinchClientListener_, see [Reference](reference\com\sinch\android\rtc\SinchClientListener.html) documentation).

 ```java
 // Instantiate a SinchClient using the SinchClientBuilder.